Can Guinea Pigs Eat Spinach? (How Much is Safe?)

 More Fruits and Vegetables That Guinea Pigs Can Eat

 These foods all contain a variety of nutrients that can boost your guinea pig’s health in numerous ways.
-They can also eat watermelon, apples, pears, and so much more.
+They can also eat honeydew melon, green beans, radish, and so much more.

 For a complete list of all the fruits and vegetables that guinea pigs can eat, check out our article, Complete List of Safe Foods for Guinea Pigs.